lbryio/lbry.com/content/faq/bounties.md

 category: other
 ---

-You can earn LBRY Credits for completing tasks as part of the LBRY Bounty Program.
+You can earn LBRY Credits (LBC) for completing tasks as part of the LBRY Bounty Program.

 ### What bounties are available?